 Can we please bring it back oh folk of England?
 Can we please just retain some heritage and tradition and remember where we come from for one day of the year?
 I don't mean rampage down the street with faces painted destroying all in your way - we have enough of that around International footy day.
 I mean have some food and drink with your loved ones, feel positive about your heritage and be proud to be English for a change.
 I'm all for a multi-culturist society, love it in fact.
 But we should not be afraid to be proud to be English.
 Perhaps a bit of pride and a positive outlook is the key to this damned recession eh?

 You will have a load of local traditional dishes where you come from.
-As we don't seem to have one dish that describes our wonderfully diverse food in England, it's time to look local and knock one up for you and your family this Thursday.
+As we don't seem to have one dish that describes our wonderfully diverse food in England, it's time to look local and knock one up for you and your family.
 Enjoy it and tell the world that it's okay to be English.

 250g yellow split peas